Camp Candy

-Camp Candy is a 1989-1992 animated television series produced by DIC Animation City, Saban Entertainment and Worldvision Enterprises, in association with Frostbacks Productions, with comedian John Candy providing the voice for an animated version of himself.
+Camp Candy is an animated television series produced by DIC Animation City, Saban Entertainment and Worldvision Enterprises, in association with Frostbacks Productions, with comedian John Candy providing the voice for an animated version of himself.
 Thirteen new episodes ran in syndication in the 1992 season, distributed by Worldvision Enterprises, along with repeats of the previous episodes.
 The series was later rerun on the Fox Family cable channel from 1998 to 2001.
+Ownership of the series passed to Disney following Saban Entertainment's closure in 2001.

 Plot

 The show is set in a fictional summer camp run by John Candy.
 Twenty-six episodes of the series aired during the 1989 and 1990 television seasons on the NBC television network.
-Almost all episodes would begin where John Candy would be trying to show an outdoor skill to some kids, to which he would then say it reminded him of a story, where he would tell of the episode in narration.
-John was a dedicated leader of Camp Candy, a summer camp that is presumably built by him, and he tries to get various kids to get along.
-Some episodes focused on John, namely having to stave off the bankruptcy or ruination of his camp due to the plots of Rex DeForest III.
+Almost all episodes would begin where John Candy would be trying to show an outdoor skill to some kids, to which he would then be reminded of a story, where he would tell of the episode in narration.
+John was a dedicated and responsible leader of Camp Candy, a summer camp that was presumably built by him years ago with the help of the townspeople, Milo, Botch, and Molly, and he frequently tries to get various kids to get along.
+A majority of the episodes focused on John himself, namely having to stave off the bankruptcy or destruction of the camp due to the plots of Rex DeForest III or within his personal life and everyday struggles.

-In the third season, Candy also appeared in live action segments, talking about nature and ecology.
-Several characters originating from SCTV that were performed by Candy or otherwise, also made guest appearances that season.
+In the third season, Candy appeared in live action segments, talking about nature and ecology.
+Several characters originating from SCTV that were performed by Candy or otherwise also made guest appearances that season.